 - You’re muscular enough which shows that you’re strong, have time to work out, and can afford eating lots of protein and good food.

-- If your whole core (abs, obliques, serratus, spinal erectors) also look well developed and balanced, that will show that you have mobility, athleticism, and won’t easily get injured.
+- If your whole core (abs, obliques, serratus, spinal erectors) also look well developed and balanced, that will show that you are mobile, athletic, and won’t easily get injured.
 You’ll look robust and effortlessly strong (instead of looking like those weirdos who don’t work out but do 100 sit-ups a day.)

-Most people looking to build a great core with a visible six-pack are starting off either skinny or overweight.
+Your journey begins with we’re you’re starting from.
+Most people looking to build a great core with a visible six-pack are starting off either skinny or they’re muscular enough but are too fat.

-Overweight folk often already have bigger ab and oblique muscles, but you can’t see them under the layer of fat they have.
+Average guys who are bigger but fatter will often already have bigger ab and oblique muscles, but you can’t see their abs under the layer of fat they have.
 And they might still benefit from some overall core training, especially if they’re not that active, just for becoming stronger, maintaining good back health, rounding out any imbalances in their core, and developing better posture to stand tall.
 They will get a six-pack by lifting weights and eating properly to burn fat and might also want to do some extra ab and oblique work.

 So there’s two parts to getting a six-pack: